City Guides

 What We’re Not Digging:

 • Average Harness: The harness isn’t bad but they can be a little uncomfortable when your backpack is really loaded down.
-It’s fine for point to point travel but it will probably get a little uncomfortable after wearing it for an hour (it’s rare to wear a backpack for more than an hour).
+It’s fine for point-to-point travel but it will probably get a little uncomfortable after wearing it for an hour (it’s rare to wear a backpack for more than an hour).

 • Bulbous: This is a minor gripe but this bag is fairly deep so it sticks out from your back quite a bit — it kind of looks like a turtle shell.
 But you can carry a lot of stuff so that’s the trade-off.
 Certainly not a deal breaker.